open-ephys/onix-docs/source/Hardware Guide/Headstages/tethers.rst

     with good results.

 :DC Resistance: For DC signals, resistance is proportional to the inner
-    conductor's resistivity and cross-sectional and inversely proportional to its length.
-Larger DC resistance will cause a higher voltage drop in the cable and require increase compensation at the voltage source.
-DC resistance is a strict function of the cable's size and smaller cables will have higher resistance.
+    conductor's resistivity and length and inversely proportional to its cross-sectional area.
+The larger the DC resistance of the cable, the larger the voltage drop across the cable, which requires increased compensation at the voltage source.
+DC resistance is a strict function of the cable's size and thinner, longer cables will have a higher resistance than thicker, shorter cables.

     .. figure:: /_static/images/tether/resistivity_geometry.png
         :alt: A piece of resistive material with electrical contacts on both